mantidproject/mantid/docs/source/interfaces/direct/dns_reduction/DNS Powder Elastic.rst

 Below the interface menu, there are various tabs for data processing.
 These tabs should be called from left to right during the data processing.
-"Paths", "Data", and "Script Generator" tabs of this operational mode of the DNS Reduction GUI are identical to those of the "Powder TOF" mode.
+The functionality of the "Paths", "Data", and "Script Generator" tabs of this operational mode of the DNS Reduction GUI is identical to that of the "Powder TOF" mode.

 Tabs Usage and Description
 --------------------------